lutenica/puppet-plesk/README.md

 be the same as the actual package name and the one you use in theme_name.

+#### Create a plesk plan:
+node 'plesk.node' {
+  service_plan { 'planname':
+    ensure              => present,
+    php_served_by_nginx => 'true'
+  }
+}

+Note that the current plan provider only supports hosting related parameters.
+Everything mail related is removed.
+It can be easily added and will be in future, as all that is required is to actually add the params to the defined type and the custom type itself.
+The provider would only need the paramteres added to the Fix_dash array if one is forced to use an underscore.

+Also due to the way Plesk works we can only ensure that a plan exists but not all values, so ensure only confirms it is created with the given params.

 ## Limitations

  * This has been tested with Ubuntu 20.04 only.